When Lyme Symptoms Worsen After a Spinal Tap

 Clues That Symptoms Are From a Spinal Tap Leak

-Clinical suspicion for a CSF leak should increase when symptoms begin or worsen days to weeks after lumbar puncture, particularly when headaches improve reliably with recumbency.
-The development of new neck or upper back pain following the procedure, along with limited response to Lyme-directed therapies, may further support this possibility.
+Symptoms begin or worsen days to weeks after lumbar puncture, particularly when headaches improve reliably with recumbency.
+New neck or upper back pain develops following the procedure.
+Limited response to Lyme-directed therapies occurs despite continued treatment.

 Brain MRI can demonstrate features of intracranial hypotension, although imaging findings may be absent early in the course.